 After a six-month search, Sandler hired a bilingual recruiter for his company.
 Now, Spanish-speaking certified welders and electricians can communicate directly with Sandler’s newest recruiter.

 “It’s already paying dividends,” Sandler said, just three days after the recruiter started.
 “It was a real struggle; we probably missed out on a lot of great employees because we couldn’t communicate with them.”

 Lance Murray, safety manager at Colorado-based general contractor Mark Young Construction, said the company often hires non-English speakers but construction managers spend a lot of extra time making sure all staff are on the same page in terms of safety procedures.
 An in-depth orientation process allows Murray and his team to assess the potential success of new non-English-speaking workers before they are sent onsite.

 Everything from taking an extra hour to interpret a safety brief into Spanish to ensuring that no one is onsite without at least one other person who speaks Spanish have helped limit communication-related incidents, he said.

 Murray added that the company also offers to pay for the Rosetta Stone online language service for workers to learn English.
 Nevertheless, no English-speaking worker has requested a Spanish-speaking Rosetta Stone course, he said.

 Queblo is a software company that works to connect skilled, Spanish-speaking workers with employers.
 The firm aids workers in building a portfolio to showcase their construction skills and experience.
-Queblo tries to give workers "leverage," as they often travel for work and need help overcoming the language barrier, said co-founder Igor Friedman.
+Queblo tries to give workers "leverage," as they often travel for work and need help overcoming the language barrier, said co-founder Igor Fridman.